pupil-labs/pupil-docs/developer-docs/plugin-guide.md

     icon_chr = '@'  # custom menu icon symbol

     # The default icon font is Roboto: https://fonts.google.com/specimen/Roboto
-    # Alternatively, you can use letters from the Pupil Icon font:
+    # Alternatively, you can use icons from the Pupil Icon font:
     # https://github.com/pupil-labs/pupil-icon-font
     icon_font = 'roboto'  # or `pupil_icons` when using the Pupil Icon font